kmehltretter82/frama-c-linux/tests/crowbar/README.md

 # Crowbar tests

-This folder regroup some tests using the OCaml library Crowbar.
+This folder groups some tests using the OCaml library Crowbar.
 To run these tests the environment variable `CROWBAR` must be defined :

 ```bash